sergiogcharles/sergiogcharles.github.io/_pages/about.md

 I am a recent graduate of Stanford University, where I studied mathematics and computer science, with a concentration in artificial intelligence and machine learning.
 I will be returning to complete my Masters in statistics.
 I have also done research in pure mathematics, reinforcement learning and natural language processing.

 I am excited about the opportunity to leverage machine learning approaches to solve dynamic, real-world problems in technology, particularly robotics.
 In my opinion, the most compelling realization of artificial intelligence is with everyday physical assistants.
-My goal is to create end-to-end physical agents that can few-shot learn and rapidly generalize to a distribution of unseen tasks.
+My goal is to create end-to-end embodied agents that can few-shot learn and rapidly generalize to a distribution of unseen tasks.
 I am currently working at [QuantRes](https://quantres.com/), where I apply machine learning to quantitative trading.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.